Muhammad Omar (footballer, born 1990): International career

 Omar made his debut with the Pakistan under-23 team in the 2012 Summer Olympics qualifiers against Malaysia as a replacement for Yousuf Butt, who conceded both goals in the first half in the eventual 0–2 defeat.
 He also played in test series against Palestine the same year.

 He made his senior international debut at the 2012 AFC Challenge Cup qualifications against Turkmenistan on 21 March 2011, where he was substituted off at 78th minute for Amir Gul.
-He has not appeared for the country since.